NotePlan/plugins/jgclark.Filer/README.md

 NB: This feature only works on single lines, not whole blocks, at the moment.)

 ## various /note link commands
-There are 4 related commands that move or copy lines in calendar notes that include a `[[note link]]` to the project note with that title:
+There are 4 related commands that move or copy lines in calendar notes that include a `[[note link]]` to regular notes with that title:
 - **/move note links**
 - **/move note links (recently changed)**
 - **/copy note links**